dandavison/delta/README.md

     delta [FLAGS] [OPTIONS]

 FLAGS:
         --compare-themes       Compare available syntax highlighting themes.
 To use this option, supply git diff output to delta on standard input.
-For example: `git show --color=always | delta --compare-themes`.
+For example: `git show --color=always | delta --compare- themes`.
         --dark                 Use colors appropriate for a dark terminal background.
 For more control, see --theme, --plus-color, and --minus-color.
     -h, --help                 Prints help information
+        --highlight-removed    Apply syntax highlighting to removed lines.
+The default is to apply syntax highlighting to unchanged and new lines only.
         --light                Use colors appropriate for a light terminal background.
 For more control, see --theme, --plus-color, and --minus-color.
         --list-languages       List supported languages and associated file extensions.
         --list-themes          List available syntax highlighting themes.
     -V, --version              Prints version information

 OPTIONS:
         --minus-color <minus_color>    The background color (RGB hex) to use for removed lines.
         --plus-color <plus_color>      The background color (RGB hex) to use for added lines.
         --theme <theme>                The syntax highlighting theme to use.
     -w, --width <width>                The width (in characters) of the diff highlighting.
 By default, the highlighting extends to the last character on each line.
-Use --width=max to set width equal to current terminal width.
+By default, the width is equal to the current terminal width.
 ```